A GUIDE TO HOMESCHOOLING AND STEM

 What is Homeschooling?

-Homeschooling is when parents or family members educate their children themselves, rather than send them to a traditional public or private school.
+Homeschooling is when parents or family members educate their children themselves rather than send them to a traditional public or private school.
 Many children thrive in this at-home learning environment.
 Families and communities have been practicing homeschooling for centuries.
 There are approximately 3 million children in the U.S. who are homeschooled.
 That’s about three percent of the school-age population.
-The popularity of homeschooling has been increasing each year since all 50 states legalized the practice in the 1990s.
+The popularity of homeschooling has increased yearly since all 50 states legalized the practice in the 1990s.

 Why Homeschooling May Be Right for Your Family

 Homeschooling has significantly increased in popularity in the last few decades.
-There are many factors that are taken into account as families and parents weigh options for homeschooling.
+Many factors are considered as families and parents weigh options for homeschooling.

 Flexibility

-If a child has a particular interest in certain subjects, extra time can be spent on developing it.
-This also allows us to have a more customized approach with children who have special needs or learning disabilities.
-The benefit of homeschooling gives great flexibility and endless possibilities!
+If a child is interested in certain subjects, extra time can be spent developing them.
+This also gives us a more customized approach to children with special needs or learning disabilities.
+The benefit of homeschooling is that it gives great flexibility and endless possibilities!

 Effective Learning